Hello Patients and Families,

-To minimize exposure we encourage all psychiatry and psychotherapy clients to consider switching your appointment(s) to our telehealth platform.
-This may not be appropriate for Art Therapy, Testing or TMS.
+To minimize exposure we encourage all psychiatry and psychotherapy clients to continue using our telehealth platform.

 Please contact us prior to coming to the office if you, a member of your household, or someone in your care is/are exhibiting any acute respiratory symptoms or other signs of illness (e.g., cough, shortness of breath, cold, vomiting, diarrhea, fever within the past 24-48 hours).
 We will help you make an appropriate plan.

-Please do not come to the office without first contacting us until you or your household members are free from fever, signs of fever, vomiting/diarrhea, and any other symptoms for at least 24 hours (temperature under 100 degrees Fahrenheit without the use of fever-reducing or other symptom-altering medicines).
+Please do not come to the office until you or your household members are free from fever, signs of fever, vomiting/diarrhea, and any other symptoms for at least 24 hours (temperature under 100 degrees Fahrenheit without the use of fever-reducing or other symptom-altering medicines).

 We will work together with you to decide whether it makes sense to come in.
 If we agree that you should not, and if telehealth is not appropriate, we will waive our late cancellation fee.
 Fees will not be waived for missed appointments without a call.
 If you come to session and are exhibiting signs of illness, we may ask you to go home.